 Despite these assurances, there’s reason to be concerned that CISA will sacrifice Americans’ privacy—and it may not even do much to increase online security.

-There’s reason to be concerned that CISA will sacrifice Americans’ privacy.
 In the wake of massive hacks on Sony and government computers, it’s clear the US needs to do more to ward off cyberattacks.
 CISA aims to reduce online attacks by encouraging companies to share more information about threats with federal agencies.
 The idea is that the federal government will then analyze emerging threats and share intelligence with at-risk companies.

 Yet the bill faces vehement opposition from leading tech companies and privacy advocates.
 Apple, Twitter, LinkedIn, Microsoft, Google, Dropbox, Salesforce and others say that they already share lots of information around the industry, so they don’t need the government’s help.